|

 has been disturbed," he said, very softly, to Niqmaddu.
 "Sweptor

-with iridescent green water and infested with monstrous creepers
+rock walls, dripping with iridescent green water and infested

-whose huge, spiked leaves and thick, trailing tendrils seemed
+with monstrous creepers whose huge, spiked leaves and thick, trailing

-"Stay well away from those," warned the king.
+"Stay well away from those," the king warned.

 The small cavern ended in a narrow shaft that plunged deep into